-Managing your stock in the kitchen or pantry is important to avoid waste and cook smarter.
+Managing your kitchen or pantry supplies is crucial for preventing waste and cooking smarter.
 This week is Waste-Free Week.
-We would like to help you get started with some handy tips that you can easily apply.
-Not just in this week, but throughout the year.
+We're happy to help you get started with a few handy tips you can easily implement.
+Not just this week, but all year round.

-Wasting less food; that is what we all want.
-Still, some people keep a few sandwiches and others discover the leftover pasta in the fridge just too late.
-If you store food properly, it will keep for longer.
-An organised kitchen or pantry therefore starts with good stock management.
-Use your fridge, freezer and pantry properly and follow the tips below:
+Wasting less food; that's what we all want.
+Yet, some people sometimes have a few leftover sandwiches, while others discover leftover pasta in the fridge just too late.
+Properly stored food keeps it fresh longer.
+An organized kitchen or pantry starts with good inventory management.
+Use your refrigerator, freezer, and pantry wisely and follow the tips below:

 1. Smart design

-Make your stock clear and give products a fixed location as much as possible, then you will find it easily.
+Organize your inventory and give products a fixed place as much as possible, so you can find them easily again.

 2. Use stickers or cards

-By putting stickers or cards on products, you can quickly see what to put on first.
-This prevents food from spoiling and gives you a better overview of your stock.
+By placing stickers or labels on products, you can quickly see what needs to be put on first.
+This prevents food from spoiling and gives you a better overview of your inventory.

 3. Old for new

-Put older products at the front and new products at the back.
-That way, you use what has been in stock the longest first and don't waste food.
+Place older products at the front and newer products at the back.
+This way, you'll use what's been in stock the longest first and avoid wasting food.

 4. Plan meals